-Simple Gaussian noise on the supply results from unavoidable thermal noise - the electronic noise generated by the thermal agitation of electrons.
+There is the simple Gaussian noise on the supply that is a result of unavoidable thermal noise-the electronic noise generated by the thermal agitation of electrons.
 Typically, this is not the largest source of noise.

 The dominant sources of noise on DC power supplies are switching noise from the supply itself and noise induced by the switching currents of devices in the circuit, which create transient current demands.
-The noise created by the switching events may appear random in time; however, it tends to be coherent with clocks in the system.
+The noise created by the switching events may appear random in time; however, they tend to be coherent with clocks in the system.

-Thinking about the noise on the DC supply as being a combination of "signals," like supply switching noise and switching current noise, superimposed on the DC supply will make measurement and analysis easier.
+Thinking about the noise on the DC supply as being a combination of "signals," like supply switching noise and switching current noise, being superimposed on the DC supply will make their measurement and analysis easier.